K1WIZ/WiFi_candle-multi/README.md

 WiFi Flickering Candle using two LEDs

 This version flickers two PWM channels on an ESP8266 type MCU.
-IP address is hardcoded to allow for assignment and contact from a home automation controller.
+IP address is DHCP but can be hardcoded to allow for assignment and contact from a home automation controller.
 Use IP that is valid in your network.